rookiebrianz/RookieBrianZ_CS_Blog/source/_posts/MLP.md

 - Validation dataset: the data can't be mixed with training data, select the hyperparameter.
 - Testing dataset: A new dataset that is only used once. **Generalization error**

+### Gradient Descent
+- SGD
+- Adam: insensitive to learning rate.
+**If the error in training cannot be measured by the difference between the real value and the predicted value, we should pay attention to the relative error.**
+Use the real value divided by the predicted value and take a log then use the loss function.
+If the prediction is the same as the real value, it is ln1 and the loss is 0.

 ### K-Flod cross validation
 This is a method used to adjust hyperparameters.
 K is usually seted to 5 or 10.
 **step1** define the k value, such as 5.
 **step2** split the dataset into 5 parts.
 4 parts of them are viewed as training data, 1 part of them is viewed as validation data.
 **step3** use the data train the model.
 We will get 5 trained models finally.